NathanJargon/Smartways/README.md

-# AutoCarb
+# Karbon
-A carbon footprint tracker application
+A karbon footprint tracker and emission logger application